Aki Iqbal Mir | Professional DJ

-I was only eight years old when I got somewhat attracted towards music.
+I was only eight years old when I got somewhat attracted to music.
 Since then it has been a long journey and I believe that I still have a long way to go as this is that part of our culture that keeps on evolving.

 By what age did you decide to become a DJ?

 I was in 9th Standard, when for the first time; I had a feeling that I was born to be a DJ.
 No doubt there were numerous challenges, many roadblocks I had to overcome before I could establish myself as a DJ in the State of Jammu & Kashmir.
-During my this unique journey however, I always listened to the voice of my heart, which I always believed is God’s voice.
+During this unique journey, however, I always listened to the voice of my heart, which I always believed is God’s voice.

 You are referred as the first professional DJ in the Valley.
 How do you feel about it?

-I feel very much elevated and it gives me inner happiness that people of Kashmir consider me as “The Changing Face of Kashmir”.
+I feel very much elevated and it gives me inner happiness that the people of Kashmir consider me “The Changing Face of Kashmir”.
 It is their love for me and respect for the music and I feel very proud that I am able to serve the people of Kashmir.

-It is a well known fact, that once you have made it big.
+It is a well-known fact, that once you have made it big.
 Everyone feels happy.
-However, initially everyone advises otherwise.
+However, initially, everyone advises otherwise.
 What has been your experience in this case?

 What kind of opportunities you are referring to?

-Three opportunities to do DJ Courses from New York-based Dubspots DJ School, London-based School of Remix and Manchester DJ Academy of Australia.
+Three opportunities to do DJ Courses from New York-based Dubspots DJ School, London-based School of Remix, and Manchester DJ Academy of Australia.

-How is the experience of being a DJ in Kashmir?
+What is the experience of being a DJ in Kashmir?

 ‘Elevated’ is the word I would like to use to express myself.
 More so, when my father saw me struggling for the latest equipment, he financed me.